Apolipoprotein AI: Activity associated with high HDL-C and protection from heart disease

-As a major component of the high-density lipoprotein complex (protective "fat removal" particles), apoA-I helps to clear fats, including cholesterol, from white blood cells within artery walls, making the white blood cells (WBCs) less likely to become fat overloaded, transform into foam cells, die and contribute to progressive atheroma.
+As a major component of the high-density lipoprotein complex (protective "fat removal" particles), Apo-AI helps to clear lipids, including cholesterol, from white blood cells within artery walls, making the white blood cells (WBCs) less likely to become lipid overloaded, transform into foam cells, die and contribute to progressive atheroma.
 Five of nine men found to carry a mutation (E164X) who were at least 35 years of age had developed premature coronary artery disease.
-One of four mutants of apoA-I is present in roughly 0.3% of the Japanese population, but is found in 6% of those with low HDL cholesterol levels.
+One of four mutants of Apo-AI is present in roughly 0.3% of the Japanese population, but is found in 6% of those with low HDL cholesterol levels.

-ApoA-I Milano is a naturally occurring mutant of apoA-I, found in a few families in Limone sul Garda, Italy, and, by genetic + church record family tree detective work, traced to a single individual, Giovanni Pomarelli, in the 18th century.
+ApoA-I Milano is a naturally occurring mutant of Apo-AI, found in a few families in Limone sul Garda, Italy, and, by genetic and church record family tree detective work, traced to a single individual, Giovanni Pomarelli, in the 18th century.
 Described in 1980, it was the first known molecular abnormality of apolipoproteins.
-Paradoxically, carriers of this mutation have very low HDL-C (HDL-Cholesterol) levels, but no increase in the risk of heart disease, often living to age 100 or older.
+Paradoxically, carriers of this mutation have very low HDL-C (HDL-cholesterol) levels, but no increase in the risk of heart disease, often living to age 100 or older.
 This unusual observation was what lead Italian investigators to track down what was going on and lead to the discovery of apoA-I Milano (the city, Milano, ~160 km away, in which the researcher's lab was located).
-Biochemically, apo A1 contains an extra cysteine bridge, causing it to exist as a homodimer or as a heterodimer with apo A-II.
+Biochemically, apo A1 contains an extra cysteine bridge, causing it to exist as a homodimer or as a heterodimer with Apo-AII.
 However, the enhanced cardioprotective activity of this mutant (which likely depends on fat & cholesterol efflux) cannot easily be replicated by other cysteine mutants.

-Recombinant ApoA-1 Milano dimers formulated into liposomes can reduce atheromas in animal models by up to 30%.
-Apo A1 Milano has also been shown in small clinical trials to have a statistically significant effect in reducing (reversing) plaque build-up on arterial walls.
+Recombinant Apo-AI Milano dimers formulated into liposomes can reduce atheromas in animal models by up to 30%.
+Apo-AI Milano has also been shown in small clinical trials to have a statistically significant effect in reducing (reversing) plaque build-up on arterial walls.

 In human trials the reversal of plaque build-up was measured over the course of five weeks.

 Novel haplotypes within apolipoprotein AI-CIII-AIV gene cluster

-Lately, two novel susceptibility haplotypes i.e. P2-S2-X1 and P1-S2-X1 have been discovered in ApoAI-CIII-AIV gene cluster on chromosome 11q23, which confer approximately threefold higher risk of coronary heart disease in normal as well as in the patients having non-insulin diabetes mellitus.
+A study from 2008 describes two novel susceptibility haplotypes, P2-S2-X1 and P1-S2-X1, discovered in ApoAI-CIII-AIV gene cluster on chromosome 11q23, which confer approximately threefold higher risk of coronary heart disease in normal as well as in the patients having type 2 diabetes mellitus.